19. January 2014

 Today, the sugar producing bacteria are already used to produce biofuels.

-First ideas: Set light sources in the room could be used to ensure that the bacteria will grow wherever the light source is.
+Set light sources in the room could be used to ensure that the bacteria will grow wherever the light source is.
 The surface crystallizes there.

 Natural light may be used to change a room/space through the culturing of the bacteria.
 Through the normal course of the sun, bacteria will grow into a desired shape.
 With the use of a grid there could be interesting light and shadow.